Budnarae/obsidian/High-Level Shader Language Specification(Working Draft August 7, 2025).md

 - it declares a function without specifying the function’s body (7.5),
 - it is a parameter declaration in a function declaration that does not specify the function’s body (7.5),
-- it is a global or namespace member declaration without the static specifier2,
+- it is a global or namespace member declaration without the static specifier,

+> Global variable declarations are implicitly constant and external in HLSL.
+> 전역 변수 선언들은

 - it declares a static data member in a class definition,
 - it is a class name declaration,
 - it is a template parameter,